Impartial Selection with Additive Approximation Guarantees: Preliminaries

 A \emph{selection mechanism} for a set of graphs $\mathcal{G}' \subseteq \mathcal{G}$, is a function $f: \mathcal{G'} \rightarrow [0,1]^{n+1}$, mapping each graph of $\mathcal{G}'$ to a probability distribution over all vertices (which can be potential winners) as well as to the possibility of returning no winner at all.
-A selection mechanism is {\em deterministic} in the special case where for all $\x \in \mathcal{G'}$, $(f(\x))_u\in \{0,1\}$ for all vertices $u \in N$.
+A selection mechanism is {\em deterministic} in the special case where for all $\x$, $(f(\x))_u\in \{0,1\}$ for all vertices $u \in N$.

-A selection mechanism is \emph{impartial} if for all graphs $\x \in \mathcal{G}'$, it holds $(f(\x))_u=(f(x'_u,\x_{-u}))_u$ for every vertex $u \in N$ and every possible nomination $x'_u$ of vertex $u$.
+A selection mechanism is \emph{impartial} if for all graphs $\x \in \mathcal{G}'$, all possible sets $x'_u$ of outgoing edges (from vertex $u$), it holds $(f(\x))_u=(f(x'_u,\x_{-u}))_u$ for every vertex $u$.
 In words, the probability that $u$ wins must be independent of the set of its outgoing edges.